Hand-Carved Elephant 52" Tall x 47" From Head to Tail

 SKU:ELE-S-210-52Hx47L

-The white elephant (actually more pink in color) also symbolizes royalty in Thailand.
-According to Buddhist tradition, on the eve of Buddha’s birth, his mother had a dream and was given a lotus flower by a white elephant.
-The animal was revered and respected even on the Siamese flag until the early 1900s.
-Because white elephants were scarce, they were only used for royal duties.
+The white elephant, often perceived as more pink, holds a significant place in Thai royalty.
+According to Buddhist tradition, on the eve of Buddha’s birth, his mother experienced a profound dream where a white elephant presented her with a lotus flower.
+This creature was revered throughout Thai history, even appearing on the Siamese flag until the early 1900s.
+Given their rarity, white elephants were exclusively assigned to royal duties.

 History of the Elephant in Thailand